Learn

 X*Y=K

-In this case, X is the total value of the first asset, Y is the total value of the second asset, and K is a constant value.
+In this case, X is the total reserve (amount) of the first token, Y is the total reserve (amount) of the second token, and K is a constant value.

 As a result, the 'mix' of assets contained within the liquidity pool can change drastically based on how the price of each asset changes.